Skip to main content

 • If you delete an item that has dependencies, any dependency links (child or parent) are removed.

-• If a Phase is deleted, only the Phase is removed from the Phase.
+• If a Phase is deleted, only the Phase is removed from the Schedule.
 Items in that phase will remain.

 Did this answer your question?